ATNIO/pyatn-client/README.md

 ## Usage

 An example could look like this.
-So simpl:
+It's simple:

 ```python
 from pyatn_client import Atn